wilsotobianco/prescrypto-docs/docs/changelog/overview.md

 ## Log

-- (24 Jan, 2022) Add it to docs the param `page` for navigate in products endpoint
+- (24 Jan, 2022) Add the param `page` to products docs, it explains how to navigate in products results

 ## Notifications

 - The v1 endpoints are deprecated, so we encourage to all our users to update to v2
-- The clinic field of the prescription payload will be deprecated soon, for now fill it up with `null`.